 Exercise testing is used for the provocation and identification of myocardial ischemia, in order to detect CAD in patients with chest pain or other symptoms, and to assess cardiovascular risk (Fletcher et al., 2013).
 Exercise stress is increasingly used in combination with myocardial perfusion imaging (MPI).
 Large proportion of patients are unable to exercise, or exercise may be difficult to carry out during MPI; stress induced by pharmacological vasodilator (usually adenosine or dipyridamole) provides an alternative for diagnosis and risk assessment of CAD.
 Dipyridamole causes more uniform respiratory pattern than adenosine, resulting in better success rate in respiratory gating in cardiac PET (Lassen et al., 2017).
 MPI PET during rest and stress allows quantification of coronary flow reserve (CFR).
+Radiation exposure from PET MPI is substantially lower than from cardiac SPECT (Desiderio et al., 2018).
 Advancements in cardiovascular magnetic resonance (CMR) technology enable quantitative CFR assessment with MRI (Engblom et al., 2017).
 High CACS and noncalcified plaque volumes are associated with decreased CFR (Assante et al., 2017; Driessen et al., 2018).
 Exercise-induced increase in blood pressure and heart rate have prognostic value, independent of MPI or other clinical variables.
 Vasodilator-induced increase in heart rate, but not blood pressure, also has prognostic value (Witbrodt et al., 2017).

 , where blood curve CB(t) can be measured from ROI placed on either right or left cavity, and the AUC includes only the first-pass phase of the curve (Sörensen et al., 2003; Harms et al., 2018).
 Forward stroke volume (FSV) can be estimated using either [1-11C]acetate or [15O]H2 (Knaapen et al., 2008; Harms et al., 2015; Nordström et al., 2017; Bouallègue et al., 2018).
 [1-11C]acetate can also be used to measure myocardial mass and volume (Harms et al., 2016).